 This rich, moist red velvet Bundt cake with cream cheese glaze has everything you love about this classic red layer cake in a super easy recipe.
-With just the right amount of chocolate flavor, a tender and moist crumb, and the perfect tang from that drippy cream cheese glaze, a slice of this Bundt will definitely have you feeling all the love!
+With just the right amount of chocolate flavor, a tender and moist crumb, and the perfect tang from that drippy cream cheese glaze, a big or mini slice of this Bundt will definitely have you feeling all the love!

 Big or Mini, This Recipe is Nothing Bundt Delicious